We moms often wonder whether we’re doing enough for our kids and feel guilty we’re not. Check out these 7 reasons you’re doing fine as a mom.

 6. You’re doing what works for you

 I’ll bet that for everything I write in this blog, there’s another parent who swears by the opposite.
-And guess what: I doubt either of us is any better than the other.
-Truth is, we do what works for us.
+Except here’s the thing: Neither one of us is any better than the other.
+The truth is, we do what works for us.

-Not as a cop out to imply we can remain naive, or get a pass for every mistake we make.
-Rather, you know your kids and your situation pretty darn well.
-You may put your kids to bed by 7pm while your friend puts hers at 10:30pm.
-We all have our own ways of doing things, and more than likely, you’re doing just as fine as she is.
+This isn’t a cop out so we can remain naive, or a pass for every mistake we make.
+Rather, you know your kids and your situation well.
+You may put them to bed by 7pm while your friend sets bedtime at 10:30pm.
+We all have our own ways of doing things, and more than likely, you’re doing as fine as she is.

-As I was writing notes for this post, my six-year-old asked me what I was doing.
+As I was writing this article, my son asked me what I was doing.
 “I’m writing about being a mom,” I answered.
 Then I turned to him and asked, “What do you think?
-What makes a mom a good mom?”
+What makes a good mom?”

-So I share the seventh way you know you’re doing fine as a mom, courtesy of my son:
+So, I share the seventh way you know you’re doing fine as a mom, courtesy of my son: You love your kids.

-You love your child.
-We give them the basics like food and shelter as well as luxuries like toys and entertainment.
-But we shower our kids with love.
-Rest assured, your kids know you’re doing fine as a mom.
+Sure, you give them the basics like food and shelter as well as luxuries like toys and entertainment.
+But you shower them with love, a love so intense it can be hard to put into words sometimes.
+Rest assured, they know you’re doing fine as a mom.
 And that’s the most important opinion, after all.

 - Why Motherhood Is Hard for You